tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 The execute bit allows the file to be executed.
 Two types of executable files exist: binaries, which the CPU runs directly, and scripts, which must be interpreted by a shell or some other program.

-For a directory, the execute bit (often called the “search” or “scan” bit in this con-text) allows the directory to be entered or passed through while a pathname is evaluated, but not to have its contents listed.
+For a directory, the execute bit (often called the “search” or “scan” bit in this context) allows the directory to be entered or passed through while a pathname is evaluated, but not to have its contents listed.
 The combination of read and execute bits allows the contents of the directory to be listed.
 The combination of write and execute bits allows files to be created, deleted, and renamed within the directory.

 A variety of extensions such as access control lists complicate or override the traditional nine-bit permission model.
 If you’re having trouble explaining the system’s observed behavior, check to see whether one of these factors might be interfering.